vgl-hub/gfastats/README.md

 ## Installation

-Either download one of the releases or `git clone https://github.com/vgl-hub/gfastats.git` and `make` in `gfastats` folder.
+Either download one of the releases or `git clone https://github.com/vgl-hub/gfastats.git` and `make -j8` in `gfastats` folder.

 ## Usage